cyanogilvie/tdbc/doc/tipXXX.md

-There is often a significant latency cost when creating new database connections \(at least 5 - 20 milliseconds even under ideal conditions\), and so it is desirable to reuse existing idle connections for applications like web servers where the the individual users of a database handle are short lived \(often on the tens of milliseconds timescale themselves\).
+There is often a significant latency cost when creating new database connections \(at least 5 - 20 milliseconds even under ideal conditions\), and so it is desirable to reuse existing idle connections for applications like web servers where the individual users of a database handle are short lived \(often on the tens of milliseconds timescale themselves\).
 A common approach to this is to provide a pool of open database connections from which handles are issued to workers and to